-WA Business News came to life as a fortnightly newspaper in 1993, offering Western Australia's business people their first taste of an independently owned news format exclusively about them and for them.
-It was rebranded to Business News in April 2013.
+WA Business News came to life as a fortnightly newspaper in 1992, offering Western Australia's business people their first taste of an independently owned news format exclusively about them and for them.
+We were rebranded to Business News in April 2013.

 Today, Business News has evolved to become Western Australia's leading general business news and information service.

 Established by Harry Kleyn, the founding partner of the Community Newspaper Group, and his business partners Vanguard Press, Business News found a healthy niche as a free circulation newspaper almost exclusively circulated in the Perth CBD.

 In 2000, Harry sought new investors who joined the team and were represented on the operational side of the business by Executive Director, Elton Swarts, who now holds the position of Executive Chairman.

 This event was a catalyst to major change at the newspaper.
 Within months the company relocated to premises in Beaufort Street, formed a team that began in-house digital design and layout of the newspaper and launched in a weekly format.

 The next stage of development was to address the newspaper's editorial department, which was expanded in line with the change to a weekly format and the higher demands for quality.

 Business News recognised its ongoing success relied on editorial quality and within two years the Editorial Department grew from three Journalists to seven, covering almost every aspect of industry in WA and offering a news focus unmatched by any other media.